-By the time of my second survey at Dakalanta Sanctuary on the Eyre Peninsula in South Australia, I was mentally prepared for the specific challenges of surveying this remote rocky property.
+By the time of my second survey at Dakalanta Sanctuary, I was mentally prepared for the specific challenges of doing a wildlife survey on the Eyre Peninsula, or rather on this particular remote rocky property.
 Namely, digging trenches in solid bedrock in 40-degree heat and having no running water, which meant no showers after working up to your elbows in dirt for days on end.

 Wildlife of Eyre Peninsula

 Like most AWC sanctuaries, Dakalanta used to be a working farm.
 And of all the sanctuaries I visited in the South-East region, Dakalanta was most heavily scarred by development.
 Most of the landscape of the property is cleared pasture with a hard rocky surface beneath the short grass.
 Life, however, always finds a way and miraculously, some of Eyre Peninsula wildlife species managed to persist on the property